tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 The initial disclosure must include the following information as a minimum:
 + The initial credit limit, if it is known at the time the disclosure is made.
-+ The APR and the annual term cost.
++ The Annual Percentage Rate and the annual term cost.
 + The nature and amounts of any recurring non-term cost charges.
 + The minimum payment during each payment period and the method for determining it.
 + Each period for which a statement of account is to be provided.